arcuru/eideticadb/docs/src/user_guide/tutorial_todo_app.md

 ### 5. Data Modeling (`Serialize`, `Deserialize`)

-EideticaDB leverages the `serde` framework for data serialization.
+Eidetica leverages the `serde` framework for data serialization.
 Any data structure you want to store needs to implement `serde::Serialize` and `serde::Deserialize`.
 This allows you to store complex Rust types directly.

 ```rust
 #[derive(Debug, Clone, Serialize, Deserialize)] // Serde traits